It seems like every little thing has something to do with the numbers, don’t you think?

 A small experiment was conducted where a total of 300 people were recruited.
-The first 100 were given only one follow, the other 100 a follow and alike on one of their pictures, and the remaining 100 were followed, one of their pictures liked and the comment was left.
+The first 100 were given only one follow, the other 100 a follow and alike on one of their pictures, and the remaining 100 were followed, one of their photographs liked, and the comment was left.

 The statistics were as follows: